akikuno/DAJIN2/README.md

 ## 🌟 Features

 + **Comprehensive Mutation Detection**: Equipped with the capability to detect genome editing events over a wide range, it can identify a broad spectrum of mutations, from small changes to large structural variations.
+  + DAJIN2 is also possible to detect complex mutations characteristic of genome editing, such as "insertions occurring in regions where deletions have occurred."
 + **Intuitive Visualization**: The outcomes of genome editing are visualized intuitively, allowing for the rapid and easy identification and analysis of mutations.
 + **Multi-Sample Compatibility**: Accommodates a variety of samples, enabling simultaneous processing of multiple samples.
 This facilitates efficient progression of large-scale experiments and comparative studies.